-This course is a continuation of Medical-Surgical Nursing; areas of study include alternations in hematological, lymphatic/ immune, cardiovascular, endocrine, and gastrointestinal.
+This course is a continuation of Medical-Surgical Nursing; areas of study include alternations in hematological, lymphatic/ immune, endocrine, and cardiovascular system.
 Emphasis is placed on the application of the nursing process and health promotion in the support of basic human needs, critical thinking, and providing clients with safe and competent care; including principles that govern practical nursing standards.
 Prerequisites: NPN120, PHA200N